VanAnderson/wpe-personal-readme/readme.md

 I check notifications and review requests periodically in GitHub but often can overlook them when I'm heads down - this is something I'm trying to work towards being better at.
 I often rely on morning standups to get the status of what needs to be reviewed.
 You will never bother me by sending an extra reminder or request through slack.

-In many of my PRs I open (particularly in larger PRs), I try to use PR comments to highlight discussion topics, difficult decisions that I ran into, or specific items that I'm curious to get feedback from.
+In many of my PRs I open (particularly in larger PRs), I try to use PR comments to highlight discussion topics, difficult decisions that I ran into, or specific items that I'm curious to get feedback on.

 For larger PRs, both on reviewing and receiving a review, I've found Zoom code walk-throughs can sometimes be more efficient, and I'm always open to it on either side of a review.